 Even before you buy a home, this should be something on your radar and checklist.
 Look for a home where the seller has already invested in sealing and waterproofing.
 This says a lot about them and the care they have taken to preserve the property.
 A good realtor can help you search for these homes.

 If you can’t find one, try negotiating with the seller.
 See if they, your realtor or mortgage broker will kick in the costs of waterproofing foundations before you buy.
 Or they may give you a cash credit at the closing table.
-Be sure you have requested an estimate from a reputable Indiana foundation repair company in advance.
+Be sure you have requested a free inspection and estimate from a reputable Indiana foundation repair company in advance.

 If they won’t help, you can also choose special mortgages like the FHA 203k home loan, which provides up to $50,000 toward repairing and improving a home you buy.
 There are also energy efficient mortgages and local grant programs that can give you free money to help.
 Most established foundation contractors will also offer good financing as well.

 If you already own your home, don’t wait.
 The problems will only get worse and more expensive the longer you wait.
 They will continue to devalue your home until it is a total loss.
 Don’t expect the insurance to pay out if you neglected to be proactive about this space, though they may actually help in advance if you ask.